afanimartin/give_now/assets/specs/spec.md

 ## MVP features
+- login with gmail
-- login with gmail, apple IDs
+- login with apple
 - logout
 - view items donated
+- view how much money earned selling on the platform
+- view items sold/bought
-- donate new items
+- donate/sell uploaded items
 - delete donated items
 - view/edit profile
+- render user items in their profile
+- user should be able to edit/delete items uploaded by them
+- render items in the marketplace that don't belong to the current user